โ† Back to blogยทHow-toยท8 min read

 I have an exam in [subject] in [time].
 The format is [multiple choice / short answer / essay / mixed].
 Topics covered: [list].
 Generate 5 practice questions in the exam format.
 Don't give answers.
 After I respond, grade me and explain the correct answers.

-This is the closest thing to a real practice exam you can get on demand.
+This is the closest thing to a real practice exam you can summon out of thin air, and "don't give answers" is what keeps it honest.

-This skips the entire point of homework, which is the practice.
-Use AI to check your work after you've tried, not before.
+Homework is the practice.
+That's the entire point of it.
+Use AI to check your work after you've taken a real shot at it, never before.

-This is the most obvious AI-generated content — it sounds confident, balanced, and lifeless.
-Professors can spot it instantly.
+This is the most obvious AI-generated content there is.
+It comes out confident, balanced, and completely lifeless.
+Professors clock it instantly.
+I've watched it happen.

-5. Using AI in subjects you're already weak in, without supervision
+Leaning on AI in a subject you're already weak in, with no supervision

 Which free AI to use

-Most paid AI chatbots are great.
-But students don't need paid.
-Free works fine for studying.
+Plenty of paid chatbots are great.
+But for studying, you don't need paid.
+Free is more than enough.

-For a side-by-side of the best options, see free AI chatbots for students with no signup and our wider roundup of free ChatGPT alternatives without signup.
+For a side-by-side of the best no-account options, here's our wider roundup of free ChatGPT alternatives without signup.

-- Fill gaps the quiz exposed by re-reading or asking AI to clarify.
+4. Fill the gaps the quiz exposed by re-reading or asking AI to clarify.
 (10-15 min)

-That's a study session that builds real understanding in under an hour.
-Compare to "highlight your notes for two hours" — the most popular study method, and one of the worst.
+That's real understanding in under an hour.
+Compare it to highlighting your notes for two hours, which is somehow both the most popular study method and one of the worst.

 Bottom line

-The students who get the most out of AI are the ones who use it to do more thinking, not less.
-The students who fail are the ones who use it to outsource thinking entirely.
+The people who get the most out of AI are the ones using it to do more thinking, not less.
+The ones who crash are the ones outsourcing the thinking entirely.